When his father first asked him to sing for the U-Turn Trust and Te Aranga Marae Phillip Rhodes did not hesitate to say yes.

 The internationally-acclaimed opera singer and foster son of Henare O'Keefe was thrilled to be playing at Iona College next month, as he had always wanted to raise awareness and increase community involvement with the trust.

 "I am excited to play alongside my first mentor Patrick Powers again, hopefully he can give me a few more tips and Catherine Norton, the pianist, is another talented artist who has also returned to Hawke's Bay."

 He said he never expected to be where he was today but it all started when he landed on Mr O'Keefe's doorstep.

 Mr Rhodes grew up with an abusive father who committed suicide and left his mother and four siblings with nothing.

 The children were handed in to foster care and thats when they were united with Henare and Pam O'Keefe.

-Mr Rhodes never thought he would be an opera singer but the first time he inspired to it was when he watched Mr O'Keefe sing the Impossible Dream.
+Mr Rhodes never thought he would be an opera singer but the first time he aspired to be a singer was when he watched Mr O'Keefe sing the Impossible Dream.

 "I remember thinking I want to do it but never thought I would be able to do it for a living."